 - Do you think "Periods are dirty and make the person impure"?
 Have you heard this before?
 What do you think?
 Periods are part of the body's biological process nothing is impure about that!
 It's not dirty either after all, it's a nutritious bed that all of us have lived in for nine months, no?!" - Another common myth we hear is: When one is on periods, it is said that they should not touch pickles, sit separately, and not enter religious places and/or kitchen.
 They are not allowed to cook.
-This is completely baseless, like we discussed the period blood is not impure and neither can it make our body impure. - Myths such as when a person is menstruating, they should not touch plants, otherwise they will die are also common.

-• Curd and tamarind are believed to disrupt menstrual flow

-- We should not take bath during menstruation as it disturbs the menstrual cycle is also a myth. - Females are prevented to carry out physical activities during menstruation - These are customs and beliefs having no scientific basis.
-Say: "We should have proper facts before believing such myth - Change your underwear everyday and always wear a clean one.
-Wash them thoroughly with water and detergent, and dry in sunlight.
+This is completely baseless, like we discussed the period blood is not impure and neither can it make our body impure. - Myths such as when a person is menstruating, they should not touch plants, otherwise plants will die are also common. - · Curd and tamarind are believed to disrupt menstrual flow - We should not take bath during menstruation as it disturbs the menstrual cycle is a myth - Females are prevented to carry out physical activities during menstruation - These are customs and beliefs having no scientific basis.
+Say: "We should have proper facts before believing such myths."

 Be careful dismissing these as just superstitions and know that the participants may not be able to break or confront these rules at home.
 Just say something like "We should try to think harder on why these practices were initiated in the first place" Then you can challenge some of these notions with counter examples of women working in pickle factories, some religious places allowing women to enter during periods like Gurudwaras.
 With changing times, we change too and so can our customs.
-Women on periods also play sports now.
+Women on periods also play sports now, as I am sure a lot of you already do.